aleen42/PersonalWiki/Programming/JavaScript/memory_leak/memory_leak.md

 ### DOM or ActiveX Object Reference

-In ECMAScript, reference between DOM elements can be collected, if no other elements
+In ECMAScript, reference between two DOM elements can be collected, if no other elements

 ```js